segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/databricks-setup.md

 2. Navigate to **Workspaces** and select the workspace you want to use.
 3. Select **SQL** in the main navigation.
 4. Select **SQL Warehouses** and select the warehouse you want to use.
-5. Go to the **Connection details** tab.
+5. Go to the **Connection details** tab and **keep** this page open.
-6. In a new tab on your browser, go to the Segment app.
+6. Open a **new** tab within your browser, go to [your Segment workspace](https://app.segment.com/workspaces).
 7. Navigate to **Connections > Sources > Reverse ETL**.
 8. Click **+ Add Reverse ETL source**.
 9. Select **Databricks** and click **Add Source**.
-10. Enter the configuration settings for your Databricks source.
+10. Enter the configuration setting for your Databricks source based on information from step 5
-    * Copy the Hostname, Http Path, and Port from the Databricks console from step 5.
-    * To generate a **Token**, follow the steps listed in the [Databricks docs](https://docs.databricks.com/dev-tools/auth.html#pat){:target="_blank"}.
-Segment recommends you create a token with no expiration date by leaving the lifetime field empty when creating it.
-If you already have a token with an expiration date, be sure to keep track of the date and renew it on time.
+    * Hostname: `adb-xxxxxxx.azuredatabricks.net`
+    * Http Path: `/sql/1.0/warehouses/xxxxxxxxx`
+    * Port: `443`
+    * Token: `<your-token>`
+    * Catalog [optional]: `hive_metastore`
 11. Click **Test Connection** to see if the connection works.
 If the connection fails, make sure you have the right permissions and credentials, then try again.
 12. Click **Create Source** if the test connection is successful.

+> info ""
+> To generate a **Token**, follow the steps listed in the [Databricks docs](https://docs.databricks.com/dev-tools/auth.html#pat){:target="_blank"}.
+Segment recommends you create a token with no expiration date by leaving the lifetime field empty when creating it.
+If you already have a token with an expiration date, be sure to keep track of the date and renew it on time.

-Once you've added your Databricks source, [add a model](/docs/connections/reverse-etl/#step-2-add-a-model) and follow the rest of the steps in the Reverse ETL setup guide.
+Once you've succesfully added your Databricks source, [add a model](/docs/connections/reverse-etl/#step-2-add-a-model) and follow the rest of the steps in the Reverse ETL setup guide.